-East Midlands Railway is to block access to platforms from Nottingham Station footbridge at weekends
+East Midlands Railway will soon be blocking access to platforms from Nottingham Station footbridge during weekends

 Published: